mika-archived/website-url-cleaner/README.md

-# Webshop URL Shortener
+# Website URL Cleaner

-Shorten some webshops product page's URLs.
+Clean URLs such as Amazon.

 ## Installation